talos/docker4data.website/docs.md

 First, create an Ubuntu instance.
 "Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-9a562df2" and "t2.micro" should be fine.
 You'll need to do "Step 3:
 Configure Instance Details" in order to enable "Auto-assign public IP".
-You'll also need to up the amount of hard disk available on `dev/sda1` to 30GB in "Step 4: Add Storage".
+You'll also need to up the amount of hard disk available on `dev/sda1` to 20GB in "Step 4: Add Storage".

-By default, we'll run the Docker4Data web frontend on port 8080.
-You'll need to allow inbound TCP traffic for this port.
-To do so, on "Step 6", add a rule to the security group.
-Select "Custom TCP Rule", and enter "8080" under "Port Range".
-Choose "Anywhere" as the source unless you know your IP and wish to limit access to it exclusively.

 ### Log in